Key Takeaways

 Moving an application to cloud infrastructure without changing it is fast and relatively cheap.
 This is the lift and shift approach.
 Infrastructure costs come down.
 Hardware maintenance disappears.
 You get the system off ageing on-premise kit.

-But you haven't changed what the system can do.
+But a cloud migration strategy that stops at lift-and-shift leaves most of the value on the table.
 The architectural problems that were limiting you before are still there.
 You've just moved them into a more modern environment.
 That's useful if your problem is cost and hardware risk.
 It's not useful if your problem is speed, scalability, or data access.

 Gartner estimates that by 2025, over 95% of new digital workloads will be deployed on cloud-native platforms, up from just 30% in 2021.
 Yet most legacy migrations stop at rehosting and never reach cloud-native.
 The gap between those two numbers is where the value gets left behind.